Arnoques/photo-autosort/README.md

 ------------
 Did you ever go on a trip with friends/family and each of you took pictures in their own cameras?
 Did you found out after the fact that the camera dates were wrong?
-How did you sorted them by datetime (if you ever did?)
+How did you sort them by datetime? (if you ever did?)

 This is a very simpe script to help you sort pictures from different